terraform-google-modules/terraform-example-foundation/0-bootstrap/README-Jenkins.md

 1. Generate a SSH key pair.
 In the Jenkins Master host, use the `ssh-keygen` command to generate a SSH key pair.
    - You will need this key pair to enable authentication between the Master and Agent.
 Although the key pair can be generated in any linux machine, it is recommended not to copy the secret private key from one host to another, so you probably want to do this in the Jenkins Master host command line.

     - Note the `ssh-keygen` command uses the `-N` option to protect the private key with a password.
-In this example, we are using `-N ""` which means we are not setting a password to protect this private key.
+In this example, we are using `-N "my-password"`.
+This is important because you will need both, the private key and the password when configuring the SSH Agent in you Jenkins Master Web UI.
         ```
         SSH_LOCAL_CONFIG_DIR="$HOME/.ssh"
         JENKINS_USER="jenkins"